-Willaston is a smaller suburb in South Australia within the Gawler local government area (postcode 5118).
+Located in South Australia within the Gawler local government area, Willaston is a compact suburb (postcode 5118).
 With a population of 3,458, the suburb has an established demographic with a median age of 42.
 Households earn a median income of $65K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, German.

-The median house price in Willaston is $720,000, having surged 20% over the past year.
-The current median weekly rent is $542.
-This gives a gross rental yield of approximately 3.9%.
+Median house prices in Willaston stand at $760,000, having grown strongly by 5.6% over the last twelve months.
+The current median weekly rent is $520.
+This gives a gross rental yield of approximately 3.6%.
 The median monthly mortgage repayment is $1,213.

 Public transport access includes 13 bus stops.
 The crime rate in the Gawler LGA is moderate at 4,453 incidents per 100,000 population.

-From an investment perspective, Willaston offers a gross rental yield of 3.9%, rated as moderate yield.
-Property prices are near the state median ($720K/$950K).
-The price-to-income ratio of 11.0x is considered stretched.
-House prices have moved +20.0% year-on-year.
+From an investment perspective, Willaston shows a gross rental yield of approximately 3.6%, rated as moderate yield.
+Property prices are near the state median ($760K/$950K).
+The price-to-income ratio of 11.7x is considered stretched.
+House prices have moved +5.6% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.